Simone Biles soars to AP Female Athlete of the Year

 Maybe to Biles, but not to the rest of the world.
 Her massive haul in Rio de Janeiro — a record-tying four golds to go along with a bronze for the dominant U.S. women’s team — propelled her to stardom and rendered her last name superfluous.
 Now there’s one more honor to add to what on Twitter is known simply as #SimoneThings: Associated Press Female Athlete of the Year.

 In a vote by U.S. editors and news directors announced Monday, Biles received 31 votes out of a possible 59 votes.
 U.S. Olympic swimmer Katie Ledecky, who won four golds and a silver in Rio, finished second with 20 votes.
-Serena Williams, who won Wimbledon for the seventh time to tie Steffi Graf’s record of 22 Grand Slam titles, and three-time NCAA women’s basketball Player of the Year Breanna Stewart tied for third with four votes each.
+Serena Williams, who won Wimbledon for the seventh time to tie Steffi Graf’s record of 22 Grand Slam titles, and three-time AP women’s NCAA basketball Player of the Year Breanna Stewart tied for third with four votes each.

 The AP Male Athlete of the Year will be announced Tuesday.